rocketscience0/cs207-FinalProject/docs/milestone1.md

 ## Introduction

+The software deploys the Forward Mode of Automatic Differentiation (Forward AD) to evaluate the derivatives of functions.
+Specifically, the software efficiently evaluates at machine precision the Jacobian matrix (a $m\times n$ matrix) of any function $f: R^n \rightarrow R^m$.

+**Importance of the Jacobian Matrix**

+Evaluating the Jacobian matrix is significant.
+The Jacobian matrix provides information of (partial) derivatives of the function, which can be used in many different ways.
+For example, it can be used to linearly approximate the function about the differentiation point, and it can be used to find the function’s extrema and roots.
+Moreover, Jacobian matrix is critical in a lot of optimization problems across different scientific fields.

+One example of the utilization of Jacobian matrix is the famous Newton’s Method for root finding.
+The core of the method is that it utilizes evaluation of the Jacobian matrix in each step of its iterations to linearly approximate the given function.

+**Importance of High Accuracy and Efficiency**

+It is important to evaluate the Jacobian matrix with high accuracy, as small errors could accumulate in higher dimensions and over iterations.
+It is also important to evaluate the Jacobian matrix efficiently, considering the time cost of the calculation as the complexity and dimension of the function go up.

+**Problems with Classical Methods**

+Both Symbolic Differentiation and Finite Difference Method face issues of increasing errors and increasing time cost in evaluating the derivatives as dimensions and complexities of the function go up.

+**Advantages of the Software (Forward AD)**

+Our software, by using Forward AD, can evaluate the Jacobian Matrix of any function $f: R^n \rightarrow R^m$ up to machine precision efficiently.
+Every function, regardless of its complexity, executes a sequence of elementary arithmetic operations (addition, subtraction, multiplication and division) and elementary functions (sin, cos, log, etc).
+Using this fact, AD applies chain rule repeatedly on these operations, and can therefore compute derivatives of any order up to machine precision of the given function.
+As the order increases, the complexity of AD calculation is not worse than the original function, therefore achieving efficiency.

+- This software aims to numerically evaluate the deivative of any function with high precision utilizing automatic differentiation.

 - Finite differencing equation:
 $$
 f'(x) = \lim_{h \rightarrow 0} \frac{f(x+h)-f(x)}{h}
 $$

-- Automatic differentiation (AD) can compute derivatives to machine precision without using finite differencing
+- Automatic differentiation (AD) can compute derivatives to machine precision without using numerical differentiation or symbolic differentiation.

-    - Finite differencing can become unstable depending on step size and the particular function we're trying to differentiate.
-    - The accuracy of finite differencing also depends on choice of step size $h$.
+    - Numerical differentiation, i.e., differentiation with the method of finite difference, can become unstable depending on step size and the particular function we're trying to differentiate.
+The accuracy of finite differencing also depends on choice of step size $h$.

     - While symbolic math packages (such as `sympy`) can do the same, symbolic math becomes complex with arbitrary functions, and requires that every function have an analytical representation.
     - **_NOTE_**: Include example of function you can't differentiate symbolically

 - *Why is this important?*